cungminh2710/pseudolocalize/README.md

 ## Available pseudo-locales

-- `en-XA` are ported from @formatjs/cli to test with accents technique.
+- `en-XA` is ported from @formatjs/cli to test with accents technique.
-- `en-XB` are ported from @formatjs/cli to test with encapsulation technique.
+- `en-XB` is ported from @formatjs/cli to test with encapsulation technique.
-- `en-XC` is a implementation using all three techniques: accents, encapsulation and expansion.
+- `en-XC` is implemented using all three techniques: accents, encapsulation and expansion.
 - `en-XD` is similar to `en-XC` and friendlier to dyslexic engineers.

 Given the English message `my name is {name}`